Updated: 7th Aug 2017

 In Xamarin Forms I see a lot of examples using Shared Projects and hence lots of new comers to Xamarin base their first apps off these examples.
-Besides legacy use cases, there very limited reasons to use SharedProjects in Xamarin Forms applications, PCL’s are the preferred method in most scenarios.
+Besides legacy use cases, there very limited reasons to use SharedProjects in Xamarin Forms applications, PCL’s (Portable Class Libraries) or SCL’s (.NET Standard Class Libraries) are the preferred method in most scenarios.

 Using Shared Projects